Univision to court advertisers with 24/7 news channel, new tools to target ads

-Media & TelecomUnivision to court advertisers with 24/7 news channel, new tools to target ads

-Univision Communications [RIC:RIC:UVN.UL], the largest Spanish-language media company in the United States, says advertisers have overlooked Hispanic American audiences for far too long, and it will announce new programming and features on Tuesday to draw more marketers to Univision and its audience.
+(Reuters) - Univision Communications, the largest Spanish-language media company in the United States, says advertisers have overlooked Hispanic American audiences for far too long, and it will announce new programming and features on Tuesday to draw more marketers to Univision and its audience.

 Univision said it will launch a free 24/7 news channel in early 2022 that will air on PrendeTV.